codingstudios/yt-player/readme.md

 ## YT Player
-Download YouTube Music with Github Actions, audio support
+Download YouTube Music with Github Actions, audio support.
+Also check out a [similar project by @leecheeyong](https://github.com/leecheeyong/github-player).

 ## How it works ?
 1. Run workflow